Bitbuy Digital Currency Exchange

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Both XRP and the XRP Ledger are used by US technology company Ripple, which is developing a range of solutions designed to transform the global payment industry.
+Launched in 2012, XRP is now one of the largest cryptocurrencies by market capitalisation and aims to offer fast, affordable and reliable cross-border payments.
+Both XRP and the associated XRP Ledger are used by US technology company Ripple.
+Ripple develops a range of solutions focused on transforming the global payment industry.

 |Consensus algorithm||Proof of Correctness|